Posts

 Image

+πŸ“˜ Who this is for: CAPS, IEB, Cambridge students (FAL and SAL Grades 7–12) and adult Afrikaans learners.
 Can a sentence still be grammatically correct if it does not follow STOMPI ’n Sin kan nog steeds gramaties korrek wees al volg dit nie STOMP nie.
-As jy meer klem wil lê op een deel van die sin kan jy dit voorentoe skuif.
+As jy meer klem wil lΓͺ op een deel van die sin kan jy dit voorentoe skuif.
 A sentence can still be grammatically correct even if it does not follow STOMP.
 If you want to emphasize one part of the sentence more you can move it forward

 Afrikaans Word Order Explained: Part 3 – STOMP (Qeustion vs Statement)